 Dez 16 - Jan 17: Estonia

 Aug - Oct 16: Kazakhstan, Kyrgyzstan, Tajikistan

-Jul - Sep 15: Romania, Russia, Azerbaijan, Georgia, Abkhazia, Croatia, Slovenia ( & 1 day in Italy)
+Jul - Sep 15: Romania, Russia, Azerbaijan, Georgia & Abkhazia, Croatia (Zagreb), Slovenia, Italy (Trieste)

 Apr 15: Portugal